catchorg/Catch2/docs/own-main.md

 int main( int argc, char* const argv[] )
 {
-  Catch::Session session; // There must be exactly once instance
+  Catch::Session session; // There must be exactly one instance

   // writing to session.configData() here sets defaults
   // this is the preferred way to set them